Home

 OFFICE/NOMINATING BODYHOLDER OF OFFICE/NOMINEE

-The Moderator of the General Assembly of The Church of ScotlandRt Rev Sally Foster-Fulton, Moderator of the General Assembly of the Church of Scotland
+The Moderator of the General Assembly of The Church of ScotlandRt Rev Dr Shaw James Paterson

 The Procurator of the General Assembly of The Church of ScotlandJonathan Brodie KC